elibroftw/blog.elijahlopez.ca/content/posts/monero-devs-windows.md

 ## Installing MSYS2 Dependencies

 In the Windows instructions for the Monero project you are interested in, you may see that `pacman` is used to install dependencies.
 Pacman is the default package manager on _Arch btw_.
-However, the installing process is not guaranteed to work.
-Especially if you already have MSYS2 installed like I had.
+However, the installing process is not guaranteed to work for `monero-gui` since the `README.md` is missing the `-Syu` command.
+If you already have MSYS2 installed like I had, you'd run into issues.

-Run these commands in a bash window, either the one we opened up in the previous step or one you opened externally.
+Run the following commands in an MSYS2 64-bit bash window.
+I suggest using the one we opened up in the previous step or you can open one externally if you don't use VSCode.
-Note that the dependencies take storage space upwards of 6GB+.
+Note that the dependencies take a bit of storage.
+I think I used a couple GBs (my perspective is that I have 4+ drives).
 I've included `--noconfirm` so that you can play Pacman on Google while these commands are running.

 1. Upgrade dependencies